pgxn/rfcs/text/0003-meta-spec-v2.md

 (Spec 2) [optional] {[Array](#array)}

-An [Array](#array) of [Objects](#objects) describing links and checksums for downloading the [Package](#package) provided by the [Distribution](#source-distribution) in one or more formats, including source code, binaries, system packages, and more.
-[Consumers](#consumer) my use this information to determine the best option for installing an extension on a particular system.
+An [Array](#array) of [Objects](#objects) describing non-PGXN links and checksums for downloading the [Distribution](#source-distribution) in one or more formats, including source code, binaries, system packages, etc.
+[Consumers](#consumer) **MAY** use this information to determine the best option for installing an extension on a particular system.
 Useful for projects that publish their own binaries, such as in GitHub releases.

 The [Array](#array) **MUST** have at least one [Object](#object).
 The properties of each [Object](#object) are: